-If the LED display on the gas console shows a coolant flow error (093 or 060), turn OFF the system and then ON again to clear the error.
+If the CNC screen shows a coolant flow error (093 or 060), turn OFF the system and then ON again to clear the error.
 Then perform the following tests to find the cause of the problem.

-An in-line flow meter is the most accurate way to measure the flow rate, but can not be used with all the tests described.
+An in-line flow meter is the most accurate way to measure the flow rate, but can not be used with all the tests described without custom fittings.
 An in-line flow meter (part number 128933) is available from Hypertherm.
 The following "bucket" tests give a good idea of the flow rate.